 As water temperatures rise for the summer, the trout will go deeper, but the largemouth will move into shallower water.
-Try plastic worms or crappie jigs for the Bass and you may get lucky and catch a holdover Trout with type of bait.
+Try plastic worms or crappie jigs for the bass and you may get lucky and catch a holdover trout with this type of bait.
 The $2 parking fee is very reasonable for this beautiful lake.

 Trout are stocked through June.
 The bullhead catfish should be biting as it warms.
 Try the PowerBait or Power eggs but have spinners or small split-tail grub if the PowerBait doesn’t work.